yduwcui/ai-gateway/site/docs/getting-started/installation.md

 kubectl wait --timeout=2m -n envoy-ai-gateway-system deployment/ai-gateway-controller --for=condition=Available
 ```

+> If you are experiencing network issues with `docker.io` , you can install the helm chart from the code repo [ai-gateway-helm](https://github.com/envoyproxy/ai-gateway/tree/main/manifests/charts/ai-gateway-helm) instead.

 ### Installing CRDs serperately

 If you want to manage the CRDs separately, install the CRD Helm chart (`ai-gateway-crds-helm`) which will install just the CRDs: